Dundalk: Language

 The first language of the majority of 'white Irish' residents of Dundalk is English (a.k.a.
 Hiberno-English).
 Approximately 4% of the population speak the Irish language on a daily basis outside of the education system.
 The Omeath area in Cooley, within the municipal district, was a small Gaeltacht area, with the last speaker of a 'Louth Irish' dialect dying in 1960.

 Politics and government

 National and European

 Dundalk is the county town (the administrative centre) of the county of Louth in Ireland.
 It is represented at the national level in Dáil Éireann as part the Louth parliamentary constituency, which was created under the terms of the Electoral Act 1923, and first used at the 1923 general election.
+Dundalk lies within the Eastern and Midland Region.

 Before the Act of Union, which came into force on 1 January 1801, Dundalk was a Parliament of Ireland constituency.
 Following the Act of Union, Dundalk was a UK Parliament constituency until 1885.
 In 1885, the constituency was combined with the northern part of the County Louth constituency to become North Louth.
-In 1918, the North Louth constituency was combined with South Louth to form a single County Louth constituency—the precursor of the constituency formed following the creation of Dáil Éireann.
+In 1918, the North Louth constituency was combined with South Louth to form a single County Louth constituency.

 Dundalk is represented in the European Parliament within the Midlands–North-West constituency.